How does Bitcoin work?

 When you run the program, it will connect to other computers who are also running this program, and they will start sharing a file with you.
 This file is called the blockchain, and it is basically a big list of transactions.

 When a new transaction enters the network, it gets relayed from computer to computer until everyone has a copy of the transaction.
 At roughly 10 minute intervals, a random computer (node) on the network will add the latest transactions they have received on to the blockchain, and share the updates with everyone else on the network.

 As a result, the Bitcoin program creates a large network of computers that communicate with each other to share a file and update it with new transactions.

 What problem does Bitcoin solve?

 It was possible to relay transactions across a network of computers before Bitcoin.
-However, the problem is that you can insert conflicting transactions in to the network.
-For example, you could create two separate transactions that spend the same bitcoin, and send both of these transactions in to the network at the same time.
+However, the problem is that you can insert conflicting transactions in to a network of computers.
+For example, you could create two separate transactions that spend the same digital coin, and send both of these transactions in to the network at the same time.

 This is known as a “double-spend”.

 So if you’re creating an electronic payment system without a central point of control, you have the problem of figuring out which of these transactions came “first”, and this is a difficult thing to do when you have a network of computers all acting independently.
 Some computers will receive the green transaction first, and some computers will receive the red transaction first.

 Who’s to decide which one came “first” and should be the only one written to the file?